Static-Void-Academy/techcon.io/source/_posts/dockercon.md

   - Docker
   - containerization
 ongoing: true
-attendance: 4200 (2019)
+attendance: 4200+ (2019)
 ---

-DockerCon is an annual conference hosted by Docker Inc., focused on their containerization technology, Docker.
-Companies from all over the world attend this conference to learn more about how to containerize, deploy, and orchestrate their applications using Docker.
+DockerCon is an annual conference hosted by [Docker Inc.](https://www.docker.com/), focused on their containerization technology, Docker.
 <!-- more -->
+[Docker](https://www.docker.com) is a containerization technology allowing users to deploy their applications and test them in a self-contained, isolated manner.